Lung Cancer Resources & Assistance Programs

-When you’re fighting lung cancer, the focus is often on battling the cancer—as it should be!
+When you're dealing with lung cancer, the focus is often on managing the cancer -- as it should be!
 However, other distractions can often come up and become stressful and anxiety-provoking.
-Insurance problems, financial troubles, transportation struggles, and pricey treatments can all take our thoughts and energy away from where we need them the most, fighting our battle and focusing on getting well.
+Insurance problems, financial troubles, transportation struggles, and pricey treatments can all take our thoughts and energy away from where we need them the most, focusing on feeling and getting well.
 While many of us know there are assistance programs out there for individuals with cancer, it’s incredibly overwhelming to search through them all and know how to qualify.

 Many co-pay assistance organizations have limited funds that tend to run out, so it’s important to contact them sooner rather than later.

 - CancerCare Co-Pay Assistance Foundation

 - Patient Advocate Foundation Co-Pay Relief Center

 Oftentimes, we forget that travel expenses, childcare expenses, and lodging issues are things we can actually receive help for.
 While aid amounts and availability may vary, these can still be valuable programs!